leongjinqwen/learn-rails/README.md

     ```rb
     @article = Article.new(title: params[:article][:title], body: params[:article][:body])
     ```
     The code above can get the form data, but that would be verbose and possibly error-prone, that would become worse as we add more fields.
 Instead, we will pass a Hash that contains the values.
 If we pass the unfiltered `params[:article]` Hash directly to `Article.new`, Rails will raise `ForbiddenAttributesError`.
 So, we will use `Strong Parameters` to filter params.
 Add it as a private method in the controller.
+    `Strong Parameters` provides an interface for protecting attributes from end-user assignment.
+This makes Action Controller parameters forbidden to be used in Active Model mass assignment until they have been explicitly enumerated.
     ```rb
     private
     def article_params